 The real win with the SL is with M system users.
 If you’re already invested in an M lens lineup, you’ll find the SL to be a wonderful companion.
 Using the M along with the SL was a wonderful shooting experience and led me to rethink my whole bag around these two cameras.
 A working photographer can quickly and confidently find their focus wide open on a fast lens in med-low light with the SL’s focus peaking.
+Using R glass as just as wonderful.
 The only real issue I’ve had is with the 60mm f2.8 Macro R lens, with which the SL doesn’t seem to find the peak focus areas with quite as much ease as the 50mm f2 Summicron R. The SL also works very, very well with R glass.
 But it doesn’t feel quite as nice as with the M lenses as the depth of the sensor isn’t as deep inside the camera as the depth of 35mm film in an R camera.
-This results in a larger adaptor which as I said doesn’t feel as nice as the M adaptor which sits nearly flush with the SL.
+This results in a larger adaptor which doesn’t feel as nice in the hand as the M adaptor which sits nearly flush with the SL.

 Focus peaking is more sensitive than any other I’ve used, wide open I can reliably nail the focus in the same time or less than the very fast AF SL 24-90mm lens.
 Which is a very fast, very silent lens.
 In fact, it may be the fastest, most silent normal zoom I’ve ever used.
 So my bag has changed again.
 Most days I find myself with only two lenses in my bag, the 35/1.4 and 50/1.4.
 Combined these two cover almost all the work I’ll do on any given day, and with the SL I find I have a much higher hit ratio with my photographs.
 I widely attribute this to the focus peaking and live view showing me exactly what part of the image is in focus and exactly how the final image will look.
 I’ve even started shooting JPEG with the SL now that I have the color dialed in a bit.

 Looking at the SL, I see a strange gamble on Leica’s part.
 A big camera, big enough it’s fooled some into thinking it was a medium format or a DSLR and still others into thinking it was an old R. It can be called by some under spec’d with only a 24mp sensor, compared to the growing industry standard coming up on the 40mp mark.
 And Leica seems to be marketing the SL as though they created mirrorless technology, when in fact they were years late to the game.
 There are no labels on the buttons, and many complain there are not enough buttons.
 Though once you have it set up, there’s very little you need to change.
 Recently Leica added the ability to change the functions of these buttons, a feature than before now was lacking.
 This seemed likely an oversight by Leica in my opinion.
 The SL is a contradiction, it’s a mirrorless camera, but not at all compact.
-It has incredibly high-end specs such as a 4.4mp EVF and 11 FPS shooting, as well as just about the fastest AF I’ve ever used.
-But it suffers from not refining the concept art and poor battery life, due mostly to the EVF being the big screen TV equivalent of EVF’s.
+It has incredibly high-end specs such as a 4.4mp EVF and 11 FPS shooting, as well as some of the fastest AF speed I’ve ever seen.
+But it suffers from not refining the concept art and poor battery life, due mostly to the EVF being the size of a big screen TV.